 The meetings are structured to allow for multiple informal discussions, as well as more 'formal' presentation and group feedback sessions.
-For example, during the process of working through activity-based exercises such as developing a canvas model business plan, creating a map of their strengths and weakness, or their project's alignment with creative tourism principles, pilot-participants and researchers informally discuss the information being developed, with researchers dropping by the pilots' posters being developed and discussing ideas as well as responding to questions and doubts (Figure 5).
-Later on, each pilot-participant presents their poster to all IdeaLab participants, which is then commented on by all other participants, both researchers and pilots.
+For example, during the process of working through activity-based exercises such as developing a canvas model business plan, creating a map of strengths and weaknesses, or a project's alignment with creative tourism principles, pilot-participants and researchers informally discuss the information being developed, with researchers dropping by the organizations' posters being developed and discussing ideas as well as responding to questions and doubts (Figure 5).
+Later on, each pilot-participant presents their poster to all IdeaLab participants, which is then commented on by both researchers and pilots.
 These open and lively discussions frequently provide additional ideas and suggestions for the participating organizations to consider when elaborating their initiative, as well as additional themes for research.